thatcherhubbard/parking/README.md

 A simple example of running clustered processes and sharing state across them using a 𝛿-CRDT mechanism based on [this series of articles](https://metasyntactic.info/distributing-phoenix-part-1/).

-The series wasn't completed by the original author's stated intent, but it's a pretty concise run through the nuts-and-bolts of exploiting Elixir/BEAM clustering in Kubernetes, and also a nice introduction to CRDT mechanisms.
+The series wasn't completed by the original author's stated intent, but it's a concise and valuable run through the nuts-and-bolts of exploiting Elixir/BEAM clustering in Kubernetes, and also a nice introduction to CRDT mechanisms.
 Finally, it also is a decent example of how to use the runtime `Config` module in place of the compile-time `Mix.Config` and the Elixir 1.9+ release facility.

 ## Requirements

 No DB or anything required, it's basically:

 - Elixir (1.9.4 was the version developed against)

+If you want to actually build a release and deploy it to a Kubernetes cluster:

 - Minikube (1.6.2 running K8S 1.16.0 was the version developed against)

 ## Configuration